 The air conditioning technicians should be able to work in places exposed to dust, fumes, noise, toxic materials, and high-voltage equipment.
 They should also be capable of working in confined and hot spaces like roofs, crawlways, and attics.
 They may also work in adverse weather and may be required to lift heavy objects, bend, stoop, kneel or stand for long periods.

-If you wish to become an HVAC technician you must get into a qualified automotive repair program.
+To become an HVAC technician, you must get into a qualified automotive repair program.
 A student must have skills and the required knowledge of cooling and heating systems.
 The average time to finish a certificate program in HVAC is nine months or less than a year.
 Automotive mechanic training at PTTI will help aspirants to make a fruitful career.